A Day in the Life of a Mechanical Engineer: What to Expect

 Prototyping and Testing

 Once a design is finalized, mechanical engineers move on to prototyping and testing.
-This involves creating physical prototypes or mock-ups using various fabrication techniques, such as 3D printing, machining, or welding.
+This involves creating physical prototypes or mock‑ups using various fabrication techniques, such as 3‑D printing with an Ultimaker 3D Printer, CNC machining on a Haas CNC Machine, or welding.
 Prototypes allow engineers to validate their designs, evaluate performance, and identify any flaws or areas for improvement.
-Mechanical engineers conduct tests to measure factors such as strength, durability, thermal characteristics, and fluid dynamics.
-They analyze test results and iterate on their designs to enhance product functionality and reliability.
+Tests measure factors such as strength, durability, thermal characteristics, and fluid dynamics.
+Results are analyzed and the designs are iterated to enhance product functionality and reliability.

 Documentation and Reporting